Mobile-Stiffness-Measurement-Device/Pole-Vault-Stiffness-Project/README.md

 ---

 ## Overview
-This project aims to design and prototype the world’s first **mobile device to measure the relative stiffness of pole vaulting poles in real time**.
+This project aims to design and prototype the world’s first mobile device to measure the relative stiffness of pole vaulting poles in real time.

 Currently, stiffness measurements are only performed during the manufacturing phase, using large and immobile rigs.
 Athletes and coaches have limited ability to track stiffness changes over a pole’s lifespan or compare across different brands.
-Our goal is to create a **portable, repeatable, and easy-to-use solution** for field measurements.
+Our goal is to create a portable, repeatable, and easy-to-use solution for field measurements.

 ---

 ## Problem
-- Existing stiffness measurement tools are **large and lab-based**.
+- Existing stiffness measurement tools are large and lab-based.
-- There is **no easy way** to check how poles evolve under **different environments** (temperature, humidity, time).
+- There is no easy way to check how poles evolve under different environments (temperature, humidity, time).
-- Manufacturers use **different standards** for flex numbers, making comparison difficult.
+- Manufacturers use different standards for flex numbers, making comparison difficult.

 ---

 ## Concept
-The device applies a **controlled displacement** to a mounted pole using a **stepper-motor-driven actuator**.
-A **force sensor** measures the load applied, while the stepper motor steps give displacement.
+The device applies a controlled displacement to a mounted pole using a stepper-motor-driven actuator.
+A force sensor measures the load applied, while the stepper motor steps give displacement.

-From the force–displacement data, the **relative stiffness** is calculated:
+From the force–displacement data, the relative stiffness is calculated:

 \[
 k = \frac{ΔF}{Δx}